 InnStyle is Here for You

 A primary goal of InnStyle is to be a one-stop shop for members of the hospitality industry and all their needs.
-They are here to help with any linen projects you have for the new year.
+They are here to help with any linen projects you have for 2022 and going forward.
 InnStyle offers a large selection of bedding, amenities, bathroom supplies, lodging accessories, table linens, and much more.
 Please give them a call if you have any questions or comments about your property.
 They can be reached at 267-354-6020 or 800-877-4667.
 Their website is https://www.innstyle.com/.